-The only real difference in using a standalone minion is that instead of issuing commands with salt, we use the salt-call command, like this:
+The only real difference in using a standalone minion is that instead of issuing commands with salt, the salt-call command is used instead:

 salt-call --local state.highstate